Gyasi: Ghana forward powers Spezia past Udogie's Udinese | Goal.com

 Victory moves Spezia seven points clear of the relegation zone, assuring their Serie A safety ahead of the final league game next Sunday versus Napoli.

-Meanwhile, defeat for Udinese confirms a bottom-half finish, yet a win against relegation-threatened Salernitana next week would help them achieve their best points tally in nine seasons.
+Meanwhile, defeat for Udinese confirms a bottom-half finish, but a win against relegation-threatened Salernitana next week would help them achieve their best points tally in nine seasons.